xqms/sip4/sphinx/c_api.rst

         the object that describes the requested transfer of ownership.
     :return:
         the state of the converted value.

+.. c:function:: int sipGetTime(PyObject *obj, sipTimeDef *time)

+    .. versionadded:: 4.19

+    This checks to see if an object is a Python time object and, if so, optionally returns its component parts.

+    :param obj:
+        the Python object.
+    :param time:
+        if this is not ``NULL``, and the object is a time object, then the component parts are returned in this structure.
+    :return:
+        a non-zero value if the object is a Python time object.

+.. c:function:: void *sipGetTypeUserData(const sipWrapperType *type)

+    .. versionadded:: 4.19

+    Each generated type corresponding to a wrapped C/C++ type, or a user sub-class of such a type, contains a pointer for the use of handwritten code.
+This returns the value of that pointer.

+    :param type:
+        the type object.
+    :return:
+        the type-specific pointer.

+.. c:function:: PyObject *sipGetUserObject(const sipSimpleWrapper *obj)

+    .. versionadded:: 4.19

+    Each wrapped object can contain a reference to a single Python object that can be used for any purpose by handwritten code and will automatically be garbage collected at the appropriate time.
+This returns that object.

+    :param obj:
+        the wrapped object.
+    :return:
+        the user object.

 .. c:function:: PyObject *sipGetWrapper(void *cppptr, sipWrapperType *type)